Liverpool injury return dates: Van Dijk, Alexander-Arnold and Jota

 Federico Chiesa

 The Reds face Southampton away at the weekend and one player who might be fit to rejoin the squad is Federico Chiesa.
-After a slight muscle injury around the October international break he has been held back and Slot said at the start of the month he would hopefully “do things during the international break and rejoin us afterwards” - so he should be close, at the very least.
+After a slight muscle injury around the October international break he has been held back and Slot said at the start of the month he would hopefully “do things during the international break and rejoin us afterwards” - but revealed in his pre-Southampton press conference that he remained apart from the main group, almost ready to rejoin.

 Alisson Becker